podefr/nucleus/README.md

 		alert(model.get(param);
 	};

-	// We create our Nucleus
-	var nucleus = new Nucleus();
+	/**

-	// We create a constructor for a binding plugin
+	 * We create a constructor for a binding plugin
-	// It takes a model as a parameter so it knows where to get the data function Binding(model) {
+	 * It takes a model as a parameter so it knows where to get the data */ function Binding(model) {

 		// This is the change method of our plugin